Point d'appui

 A point d'appui (French for fulcrum), in military theory, is a location where troops are assembled prior to a battle.
 Often a monument is erected to commemorate the point d'appui for notable battles.
 In some battles there may be more than a single point d'appui.

 Examples

-In Scotland, the Catto Long Barrow is located at the point d'appui of a historic battle between Vikings and Picts in eastern Aberdeenshire.
+An example is the Catto Long Barrow in eastern Aberdeenshire, Scotland, which is located at the point d'appui of a historic battle between Vikings and Picts.